hgkelliv/skiosk/README.md

 >
 > **What's happening when you try to sign in?**
 >
-> - Wrong password / "Incorrect password"
+> - Wrong password / "Password can't be verified"
 > - Account not found / "Couldn't find your account"
-> - Need to remove an old account first
-> - 2-Step Verification issue
-> - Account is locked or suspended
 > - Something else

 **Step 2: Password Check**